-When it comes to applying for a loan, online or at your bank, protecting your personal information should be one of your main concerns.
+When it comes to applying for a loan, online or at your bank in Manitoba, protecting your personal information should be one of your main concerns.
 Even with just a few personal details, a scammer can activate credit cards and take out loans in your name, which will ultimately ruin your credit, greatly affecting your financial future.
 This is why it’s so important to protect your personal information.

 Here’s how you can tell if you’re the victim of identity theft.

 When a scammer is looking to steal your identity or commit any type of consumer fraud (credit card fraud, loan fraud, etc.) in your name, they are usually able to do so with the following information:

 - Your full name

 - Your driver’s license

 For an introduction to debit card fraud, take a look at this.